 - Click Turn On or Off button for any part (or all sections) where you would like to enable/disable this feature in your LinkedIn profile.

 This section has a simple purpose: to help you find new connections and opportunities on LinkedIn.
-When you look at the profile of someone who works at your ideal company, it can be helpful to see what else they are interested in.
+When you look at the profiles of LinkedIn members who work at your ideal company, it can be helpful to see what else they are interested in.
 It gives you an idea of what they might share in common with you, which makes it easier for both parties to connect.

 This feature is made possible by analyzing the most relevant data points from each user’s profile (such as education history) before connecting him/her with others based on mutual interests (e.g., companies worked at).
 The result?
 More qualified leads than ever before!